aditipolkam/aditipolkam/README.md

 - doing fullstack stuff with NextJs, Node, Solidity, GraphQL, Firebase, Github Probot, Tailwind, Typescript and numerous other libraries.⚖️

-- [buildspace's](https://buildspace.so) nights&weekends project that is going to be a fitness app reimagined with some actual utility that brings in motivation🏃‍♀️

 - participating in hackathons (SIH, EthIndia, EthForAll, Hyperhack, etc) to gain knowledge and experience💫

 - writing articles on my personal blog [https://aditipolkam.hashnode.dev/](https://aditipolkam.hashnode.dev/) 📝